Dezra and Irene

 The conversations were filled with questions and laughter and quite comfortable.
 I learned my father was charismatic, handsome, and the life of the party, but he was not interested in settling down or being responsible for a family.
 He turned the heads of many women.
 He was a roofer and a merchant marine.
 Knowing that he visited many ports, I wonder how many other siblings I may have.

-He had a disease called hemochromatosis.
-This is when the body stores up too much iron.
-This would have given him tanned skin, which would have been attractive in Scotland as there weren’t many tanned men.
+He had a disease called hemochromatosis, which occurs when the body stores up too much iron.
+This would have given him tanned skin, which would have been attractive in Scotland, as there weren’t many tanned men.
 Ironically, before I went to Scotland in June, I had a blood test that indicated too much iron.
 This is good information to have.
 I can now watch this, so it doesn’t get out of hand.

-It was great to meet Carolyn, Ronnie and Yvonne.
-From this meeting, I found out that I had three other half-sisters: Jodie, Zoey and Shanie.
-Jodie and Zoey were full sisters, Ronnie and Carolyn were full brothers and sisters, and Shanie was like me, adopted out and had Ronnie as a father.
+It was great to meet Carolyn, Ronnie, and Yvonne.
+From this meeting, I found out that I had three other half-sisters: Jodie, Zoey, and Shanie.
+Jodie and Zoey were full sisters, Ronnie and Carolyn were full brothers and sisters, and Shanie was like me, adopted out and having Ronnie as a father.
 Ronnie and Carolyn live in Inverness, Zoey and Jody live near Aberdeen, and Shanie is in Derby, England.
 I will learn more about them on my next visit to Scotland in October.

 Yvonne, Me, Ronnie, Carolyn outside the Boat of Garten in Aviemore, Scotland